 If prosecutors cannot press charges within 48 hours of your arrest, you must be released.
 If you do end up being charged with a criminal offense, your detention might be for a bit longer, depending on bail conditions.
 Prosecutors can be surprisingly quick to press charges, although the amount of time it takes for charges to be assessed after an arrest will vary from case to case.
 If you are arrested and ultimately released because charges could not be filed, you might be arrested again later if the authorities can find more evidence.

-If you or someone you know has been arrested, you should immediately contact our New Jersey criminal defense attorneys.
+If you or someone you know has been arrested, you should immediately contact our Atlantic City criminal defense attorneys.
 Being held for more than 48 hours without charges is a violation of your rights.
 Call (609) 616-4956 for a free case review with the team of the Law Offices of John J. Zarych.

 How Long Can the Police Hold Me Before I Have to be Charged in New Jersey?